 This creative and thought-provoking qualification gives students the practical skills, theoretical knowledge and confidence to succeed in a number of careers.
 Especially those in the creative industries.
 They will investigate historical, social, cultural, environmental and economic influences on design and technology, whilst enjoying opportunities to put their learning in to practice by producing prototypes of their choice and working with a range of materials and manufacturing processes.
-The theoretical element of the course will be taught in both Year 12 and Year 13 and then examined by two written papers at the end of the course.
+The theoretical elements of the course will be taught in both Year 12 and Year 13 and then examined by two written papers at the end of the course.
 Paper 1 will assess core technical principles (30% of A level) whilst Paper 2 will assess making principles (20% of A level).
 The Non-exam assessment (NEA) of approximately 45 hours, is 50% of the overall A-level grade.

 This course requires students to engage in both practical and theoretical study and to be both analytical and logical thinkers and creative risktakers.
-There is also a 15% maths skills component over the two written papers; students need to be good communicators using both written and drawing skills.
-Those who wish to study Design at A level require a pass in Design GCSE at grade 6 or above.
+There is also a 15% maths skills component over the two written papers; students need to be good communicators using both written, and drawing skills and proficient in 3DCAD.
+Those who wish to study Product Design at A level require a Grade 6 in GCSE Design Technology

-Jesign & Technology Product Design
+A Level Design & Technology Product Design